ryanbarringtoncox/command_line_lyrics/README.md

     ./lyric-scraper.py http://www.songlyrics.com/mark-mulcahy/the-rabbit-lyrics/

-It will scrape the song lyrics and write them to current working dir to a text file that looks-like-this.txt.
+It will scrape the song lyrics and write them to file-in-current-working-dir-like-this.txt.